cjdbarlow/bedside-notebook/anaesthesia/paeds/paed-considerations.md

 	* ↓ Respiratory reserve
 	* Earlier onset of respiratory failure due to fatigue
 	* ↑ Chest wall compliance
-	Early apperance of intercostal and sternal recession when work of breathing is ↑.
+	Early appearance of intercostal and sternal recession when work of breathing is ↑.
 * ↓ Number of thick-walled alveoli
 May only be 10% of adult total.